-Apple created the Photos app as a swap-in on the Mac.
-It's been with us for over a year now, and do you know what?
-Despite its youth, it's not at all bad.
+Apple created the Photos app to replace the now defunct iPhoto on the Mac.
 It isn't the Aperture competitor some were hoping for, and its fundamental design philosophy is quite different to iPhoto (being cloud-focused it's simply more up to date), but for basic to moderate picture-related tasks it's hard to fault.
-Indeed, those who dislike it tend to hate more the infrastructure behind it, such as the tight tie-in with the flawed iCloud photos sync process.
+Indeed, those who dislike it tend to hate more the infrastructure behind it, such as the tight tie-in with the iCloud photos sync process.

 - Buy from Google

 As with all things Google, its Photos product exists mostly online and is mostly accessed via a web browser.
 It's also free to use if you have a Google account: just visit http://photos.google.com.